Facebook Pixel

 Lower urinary tract diseases are a group of conditions that can affect your cat’s ability to urinate or use the litter box normally.
 Your veterinarian might refer to this as FLUTD (Feline Lower Urinary Tract Diseases), or LUTS (Lower Urinary Tract Signs).
 You might see some or all of the lower urinary tract signs listed below regardless of your cat’s urinary tract disease.

 Rabies is a viral disease that affects the brain and spinal cord of all mammals, including cats and humans.
-The virus is transmissible between from living animals to people, so it is considered a “zoonotic disease.”
-The virus is generally carried by groups of wild animals that vary based on the geographic region and can include skunks, bats, raccoons, foxes, along with feral cats and dogs.
+The virus is transmissible between living animals to people, so it is considered a “zoonotic disease.”
+The virus is generally carried by groups of wild animals that vary based on the geographic region and can include skunks, bats, raccoons, foxes, feral cats, and dogs.

 Zoonotic diseases (zoonoses) are illnesses that sometimes develop after being exposed to infectious organisms that are passed between animals and people.
 You can take precautions to minimize your risk of getting a zoonotic disease.
 Please note that your cat can be carrying an infectious organism but not show any visible signs of sickness.
 Also, in some situations, people can be a source of infection for cats (reverse zoonoses).